Gus Edwards (American football): Early life

-Edwards was born in Liberia and moved to the United States at the age of five.
+Edwards was born in Liberia during the First Liberian Civil War, which tore the country apart and killed many civilians.
+Gus moved to the United States at the age of five along with his family.
 He attended and played high school football at Tottenville High School.

 Edwards was named as a three-star recruit by ESPN, 247Sports.com, Rivals.com, and Scout.com.
+After initially verbally committing to Syracuse, a coaching change caused him to rescind his commitment and reopen his recruitment.
+He eventually committed to Miami to play college football.

 College career

-Edwards attended and played college football at the University of Miami from 2013–2016 and for the Rutgers Scarlet Knights in 2017 as a graduate transfer.
+Edwards played college football at the University of Miami from 2013–2016 and for the Rutgers Scarlet Knights in 2017 as a graduate transfer.